Matej26/Particle-system/README.md

 # Particle-system
-Control - WASD for main directions and P for some kind of parabola
+Control - WASD for main directions and E for some kind of parabola